the-13th-letter/derivepassphrase/docs/reference/derivepassphrase-vault.1.md

 `$DERIVEPASSPHRASE_PATH/vault.json`
 :   The stored configuration for <b>derivepassphrase vault</b>: the default passphrase generation settings, the known service names, and the service-specific settings.
     This file is <em>not</em> intended for the user to edit.

+`$DERIVEPASSPHRASE_PATH/old-notes.txt`
+:   A backup copy of the old notes from the last successful notes editing operation, using the <i>vault</i>(1) legacy editor interface.

 ## SECURITY